nsping13/GAN-Steerability-without-optimization/README.md

 ## PLUG AND PLAY

 For your conveneint we also uploaded separate modules for directions and walks.
 Please see modules.py.
-You are invited to take the module you need and just plant in your code environment.
+You are invited to take the module you need and just plant in your code environment, no matter in what method you extracted the direction.